RohitJain173/customer_behaviour_analysis/README.md

 # Customer Behaviour Analysis

-Analyzed e-commerce customer transaction data to identify purchasing patterns, customer segments and revenue drivers using Python, SQL and Power BI.
-Performed data cleaning and preprocessing, including handling missing values, category inconsistencies and duplicates to ensure high-quality, analysis-ready data.
-Derived business insights such as high-revenue product categories, discount effectiveness, customer segmentation and seasonal demand trends to support data-driven decision-making.
+This project analyzes e-commerce customer transaction data to uncover purchasing patterns, customer segments and key revenue drivers using Python, SQL and Power BI.
+The goal is to enable data-driven decision-making to improve customer retention, marketing effectiveness and overall business performance.

 ## Business Problem